bruderstein/PythonScript/docs/source/intro.rst

 A simple example
 ----------------

-Let's register a callback for the FILESAVING event - the occurs just before the file is saved, and we'll add a "saved on" log entry to the end of the file, if the filename ends in '.log'.::
+Let's register a callback for the FILEBEFORESAVE event - the occurs just before the file is saved, and we'll add a "saved on" log entry to the end of the file, if the filename ends in '.log'.::

 	import datetime